eMahtab/number-of-islands/README.md

 If the cell represents water we will just return 0; otherwise If the cell represents a land, then we will mark it water (so that we don't traverse that cell again) and then traverse its neighbours.

-This way we will be able to traverse the one entire island and at the end we return 1.
+This way we will be able to traverse the one entire island and at the end we return 1 for one single island.

 ```java
     public static int numIslands(char[][] grid) {